netwho/PacketReporter/README.md

 [![Windows](https://img.shields.io/badge/Windows-10%2B-0078D6.svg?logo=windows)](installers/windows/)

 A quick and easy way to create comprehensive network statistics reports directly from Wireshark.
 Generate detailed traffic analysis with visualizations and export to PDF in seconds.

+> **⚠️ Beta Status**: This is version 0.2.0, a public beta release.
+While functional, the software is not yet production-ready.
+Please report any issues you encounter.

 > **⚠️ Important**: This plugin requires external tools for SVG and PDF handling.
 Please review the [Platform Prerequisites](PLATFORM_PREREQUISITES.md) documentation and check your platform's [installer documentation](installers/) before installation to ensure all dependencies are available.